 3. The Museum of the Ara Pacis

-This museum in the centre of the city, not too far from the Roman Forum, revolves around one single piece— the Ara Pacis Augustae, the Altar of Augustan Peace, inaugurated by the Roman Emperor Augustus.
-It is a monument of immense historical value providing valuable insights to the history of the Roman Empire.
+The museum of the Ara Pacis is in the center of the city, not too far from the Roman Forum, revolves around one single piece— the Ara Pacis Augustae, the Altar of Augustan Peace, inaugurated by the Roman Emperor Augustus.
+It is a monument of immense historical value providing valuable insights into the history of the Roman Empire.

 The Museum of the Imperial Fora is an ideal complementary experience for those visiting the Roman Forum and wishing to delve into its history and function.
 It is also an unmissable opportunity to visit Trajan’s Market and stroll through its various levels, which, initially, were home to a covered market, in other words, an ancient mall!